FAQ (Frequently Asked Questions) a.k.a. monKeypaper v0.19

 Can you provide more details on cryptomonKeys distribution?

 The overarching aim is to make sure cryptomonKeys are distributed widely and in a fair way.
-At the moment we experiment with different distribution modes and will likely continue to vary those.
-So far, distribution for example has happened in the form of numerous simple giveaways at social media by us or third party content creators, as AtomicHub claim drops, as contest rewards, as airdrop to holders of specific cryptomonKeys assets (see also monKeyfarm), as airdrop to holders of assets from other collections such as GoPepe or Nifty Wizards, and some were simply gifted to people who do good stuff in the space, by developing apps or tools, or by being engaged in crypto/NFT education.
+At the moment we experiment with different distribution modes and plan to continue to vary our methods.
+So far, distribution has happened in the form of numerous simple giveaways at social media by us or third party content creators, as AtomicHub claim drops, as contest rewards, as airdrop to holders of specific cryptomonKeys assets (see also monKeyfarm), as airdrop to holders of assets from other collections such as GoPepe or Nifty Wizards, monkeyDropped to active community members on discord, and some were simply gifted to people who do great stuff in the space, by developing apps or tools, or by being engaged in crypto/NFT education.
 We also recently launched our Discord NFT tipbot and started to tip cryptomonKeys to meme-makers.
 All noteworthy distribution events are logged at the cryptomonKeys discord chat server in the channel #distribution-log.

 To ensure that distribution is fair and giveaways are objective, the core team is disqualified from participating in regular distribution, i.e. they will not participate in giveaways and not receive random monKeydrops or monKeyfarm drops.
 As incentive they still will receive a defined amount of cards when they are released for their private use as follows: Legendary: 1 card; Epic: 3 cards; Rare: 5 cards; Uncommon: 7 cards; Common: 13 cards.

 In addition, other contributors (moderators, artists, content creators etc) receive free cards based on their respective contribution but can still participate in events & giveaways.
 Contributor card rewards are decided by the core team regularly (~every 2 months currently).

 What is the purpose of cryptomonKeys?
 What can I do with them?